Get world class leadership coaching

 8. Build your emotional intelligence.

-By working on each of those elements, you’ll be able to pick up on other factors—like body language, tone of voice, facial expressions, and context clues—that will directly impact your communication with your direct reports.
+By working on your EQ, you’ll be able to pick up on other factors, like tone of voice, hand gestures, and context clues, that will directly impact your communication with your direct reports.

 9. Avoid making empty promises.

-Fortunately, establishing and building trust is relatively straightforward: You need to follow through on your promises.
-Do what you said you were going to do.
-When you make that a habit, your employees will realize that you’re trustworthy and always act with integrity.
+Fortunately, establishing and building trust is relatively straightforward.
+You need to follow through on your promises and do what you said you would do.
+When you make that a habit, your employees will realize that you’re trustworthy and act with integrity.

-To avoid making promises you can’t keep, you also need to be willing to admit when you don’t have all of the answers.
+To avoid making promises you can’t keep, you must be willing to admit when you don’t have all the answers.
 It’s always better to be honest with employees about uncertainty or challenges you’re facing, rather than sweeping them under the rug or pretending you know the best way forward.

 10. Don’t use a blanket communication strategy.

-Communication is personal—not everybody on your team will communicate exactly the same way.
-As the leader, you need to be able to tailor your approach to each individual employee.
+Communication is personal, not everybody on your team will communicate exactly the same way.
+As the leader, you need to be able to tailor your approach to each employee.

 • How and when do you prefer to receive constructive feedback?

-• What type of praise and recognition is most meaningful to you?
+• What type of praise and recognition are most meaningful to you?

 • Are there any words or phrases that cause you to immediately bristle up or check out?